 - soreness in the affected area;

-As a result of the progression of the pathology, the dog becomes restless, the body is exhausted, there is a lack of appetite, a violation of sleep.
-Timely begun and correctly selected treatment gives a positive result and has a favorable prognosis of the outcome of the disease.
+As a result of the progression of pathology, the dog becomes restless, the body is depleted, there is a lack of appetite, sleep disturbance.
+A timely and properly chosen treatment gives a positive result and has a favorable prognosis for the outcome of the disease.

-Methods for diagnosing dermatitis
+Methods for the diagnosis of dermatitis

-- analysis of blood and urine;
+- blood and urine tests;

 Treatment of dermatitis in dogs